diogoaurelio/schedoscopeWiki/MapReduce-Transformations.md

         </executions>
     </plugin>

-Here, all classes in the package `example.functions` are bundled, along with the used classes from the geohash and Apache commons library.
+Here, all classes in the package `example.osm.mapreduce` are bundled, along with the used classes from the geohash and Apache commons library.
 The resulting jar ends up in the Maven target directory.

 ## Ex-Project